isomerpages/moe-rivervalleyhigh/_information/Junior College/JC Orientation 2024.md

 assembly beginning at 8am.
 Signages will be placed at all entry points directing you to the hall.
 Our Orientation Committee members will also be stationed around the campus to provide directions to the hall.</p>
-<p>&nbsp;Students arriving by private transport may alight at the drop-off
+<p>Students arriving by private transport may alight at the drop-off point
-point in front of the school General Office.</p>
+in front of the school General Office.</p>
 <p><strong>&nbsp;Things to Bring</strong>
 </p>
 <ul data-tight="true" class="tight">